HolyBlackCat/cpp-tutorials/language/03_intermediate/01_types_integral.md

 But what if we don't need negative numbers, and need to store larger positive numbers?

 For that we have the type `unsigned int`.
 It has the same `sizeof` as `int`.
 It can't hold negative numbers, and uses the 32th bit (which is the sign bit in `int`) to be able to hold larger positive numbers.
-It can hold numbers between `0` and `4'294'967'295` inclusive (between 0 and 2<sup>32</sup>-1 inclusive).
+Typically it can hold numbers between `0` and `4'294'967'295` inclusive (between 0 and 2<sup>32</sup>-1 inclusive).
 So, about twice as large positive number compared to `int`.

 `unsigned int` can also be spelled as just `unsigned`, but people usually don't do this.